 Among the constantly growing number of works that Daniel Barenboim has recorded with Staatskapelle Berlin include Wagner’s three romantic operas (“Der fliegende Holländer”, “Tannhäuser”, and “Lohengrin”), Beethoven’s “Fidelio”, Strauss’ “Elektra”, and Berg’s “Wozzeck”, the symphonies of Beethoven, Schumann, Bruckner und Elgar and the piano concertos of Beethoven, Chopin, Liszt, and Brahms, with Daniel Barenboim as soloist.
 In 2003, he and the Staatskapelle were awarded the Wilhelm-Furtwängler-Preis.

-From 2007 to 2014, Daniel Barenboim was active at Milan’s Teatro alla Scala, from 2011 he served as music director.
+From 2007 to 2014, Daniel Barenboim of Milan’s Teatro alla Scala, from 2011 he served as music director.
 Here, he presented new productions of “Tristan und Isolde” and the “Ring des Nibelungen”, in addition he performed at symphony and chamber concerts.

 In 1999, Daniel Barenboim founded the Western-Eastern Divan Orchestra together with the Palestinian literary scholar Edward Said.
 Each summer, this project brings together young musicians from Israel, Palestine, and the Arab world.
 The orchestra seeks to foster a dialogue between the various cultures of the Middle East by way of the experience of making music together.
 Musicians from Staatskapelle Berlin have contributed to this project from the very beginning as mentors.

 Since 2015, talented young musicians from the Near East have studied at the Barenboim-Said Academy in Berlin, another initiative of Daniel Barenboim.
 In the fall of 2016, this academy for music and humanities began a four-year bachelor’s program for up to 90 students in the renovated and remodeled former Magazine of the Staatsoper.
 This building also houses the Pierre Boulez Saal, designed by Frank Gehry, which has enriched Berlin’s musical life since its opening in March 2017, with Daniel Barenboim as conductor, piano soloist, chamber musician, and accompanist.
-2016 Daniel Barenboim founded a piano trio with violinist Michael Barenboim and cellist Kian Soltani, with first concerts in Teatro Colón in Summer 2016.
-During the 2017/18 season the musicians will perform the complete Beethoven Piano Trios in Pierre Boulez Hall, combined with contemporary works.
+In 2016, Daniel Barenboim founded a trio together with violinist Michael Barenboim and cellist Kian Soltani.
+In summer 2016, they gave concerts for the first time at the Teatro Colón in Buenos Aires.
+In 2017/18 season, the trio performed all of Beethoven’s piano trios in the Pierre Boulez Saal, along with contemporary compositions.